Skip to content

 1. Age-29-and-up backs coming off a top-5 finish

-14 of these in the sample.
-Hit rate: 21%.
+The largest single miss bucket.
+Hit rate: roughly 1 in 5.
 Consensus prices them as if last year's finish is repeatable.
 The body says otherwise.
-We covered this in the RB regression piece — TD luck doesn't survive a year, and snap share starts eroding faster after 28.
+This is where famous jerseys create real draft drag: a Derrick Henry or Alvin Kamara name can keep the ADP elevated even when the workload no longer justifies it.
+We covered this in the RB regression piece — TD luck does not survive a year, and snap share starts eroding faster after 28.
+Henry's 2024 with Baltimore was an exception, not the rule, and his 2025 line shows the rule reasserting itself.

 2. Backs whose team changed offensive coordinators

-11 of these in the sample.
-Hit rate: 27%.
+The next-largest miss bucket.
+Hit rate: a little better than 1 in 4.
 A new OC means usage uncertainty, and consensus assumes "elite talent overcomes scheme" until proven otherwise.
-The data doesn't back that up.
+The data does not back that up.
 New coordinators meaningfully reshape RB usage, and that almost always means a tier drop in a back's first year under them.
+The 2026 board has Kyren Williams in exactly this spot — new OC with the Rams, top-7 ADP, and a model projection closer to RB14.

 3. RBs entering season as the assumed lead in a committee

-Combine those three buckets and you have 34 of 45 misses — about 75% of preseason RB1 busts come from these archetypes.
+Combine those three buckets and they account for the large majority of preseason RB1 busts in the sample.
 Avoiding them is one of the cleanest structural edges in fantasy drafting.

 What about the late-round RB hits?